TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Receiver_System.md

 <sup>4</sup> Due to a higher density of students on the contiguous campus we have been asked to keep our scope smaller.
 This will also be easier for maintenance purposes of the subsystem in the future.
 The receivers will not be able to determine the distance of a signal.
 To cover the entire TTU campus, the detection radius of the receivers will slightly extend beyond the campus boundaries.
 Placement of the receivers will be used to minimize how far off campus the receivers will be able to receive signals.

 <sup>5</sup> Based on the calculations and assumptions, the receivers should be able to cover a greater range.
-However, to ensure an appropriate fade margin of 25 dB, the receivers need to cover a range of 152 meters to account for miscellaneous losses.
+However, to ensure an appropriate fade margin of 25 dB, the receivers need to cover a range of 150 m to account for miscellaneous losses.

 ## Design

 ### Arduino Nano ESP32
-This microcontroller has been picked due to the low receiver sensitivity of the Wi-fi and Bluetooth module and its ability to then program it to send the signal across the W-Fi to the database.
+This microcontroller has been picked due to the high receiver sensitivity of the Wi-fi and Bluetooth module and its ability to then program it to send the signal across the W-Fi to the database.
 Python code will be used for the receiver to know what signal to find and then relay the signal to be unpacked.
-Using a line to line link equation the receiver has been calculated to receive a signal from 152 m.
+Using a line of sight link equation the receiver has been calculated to receive a signal from 150 m.

 $$ P_{Rx} = P_{Tx} + G_{Tx} - L_{Fs} + G_{Rx} $$